top of page

 Ashna CRHC.jpg

-Manizha Ashna is a 2019-2020 CRHC Research Fellow based in Ottawa, Canada.
+Dr. Manizha Ashna (she/her/hers) is a current CRHC Research Fellow based in Ottawa, Canada.
 Manizha is a passionate advocate for sexual and reproductive health and rights for women and is interested in enhancing reproductive health service delivery in conflict-affected and low-resource settings.
-She co-found the Women's Health and Welfare Organization based in Afghanistan, where she co-led the non-profit organization's advocacy and training projects on promoting the health and welfare of Afghan women and girls.
+She co-founded the Women’s Health and Welfare Organization based in Afghanistan, where she co-led the non-profit organization's advocacy and training projects on promoting the health and welfare of Afghan women and girls.
 She has also worked with the World Health Organization (WHO) on Gender Mainstreaming in Health and Emergency Settings.
-At CRHC she is working on a multi-country project related to the collection of sexual and reproductive health data and indicators in humanitarian settings.
-She is currently completing her MSc in Interdisciplinary Health Sciences at the University of Ottawa.
+She holds an MD from Balkh University and an MSc in Health Sciences from the University of Ottawa.
+She is completing her PhD in Population Health at the University of Ottawa.

-Board of Directors
+Board of directors

 Angel M. Foster, DPhil, MD, AM (President)